 - Practice catching, throwing, and kicking a ball.

 - Play a game of follow the leader.

 - Have your child draw using different colored crayons and markers.

 - Encourage your child to play with blocks, shape sorting games, and puzzles.

-- Does not like changes in environment (such as noise level or lighting)
+- Doesn’t not like minor changes in environment (such as noise level or lighting).